mvazquezc/scc-fun/demo3/README.md

     EOF
     ~~~

+    ~~~sh
+    oc -n ${NAMESPACE} logs reversewords-app-captest-80-2
+    ~~~

 > **NOTE:** In this case our container image for reversewords application was built using uid 0 as default user.
-In case your application has been built to run with an specific uid different from 0 you must force it by adding `runAsUser:0` to you configuration under securityContext.
-Otherwise the added capabilities won't be effective.
+In case your application has been built to run with a specific uid different from 0 you must force it by adding `runAsUser:0` to you configuration under securityContext.
+Otherwise, the added capabilities won't be effective.

 ### **Hands-on Demo 2**